Corporate team strategizing with AI to align sales and marketing goals

 Using data to align sales and marketing isn’t a new idea, but let’s be honest – it has never really taken off as it should have.

-AI isn’t just tossing out insights; it’s delivering the kind of sharp, contextually rich information that sales and marketing can really get behind.
+AI isn’t just tossing out insights; it’s delivering the kind of sharp, contextually rich information that sales and marketing teams can really get behind.

 We need to break free from old ruts.
 AI offers sales and marketing a path forward, stripping away guesswork, egos and fear.